angular/angular/adev/src/content/guide/pipes/change-detection.md

 However, a pure pipe with an array as input might not work the way you want.
 To demonstrate this issue, change the previous example to filter the list of heroes to just those heroes who can fly.

-For this, consider we use the `FlyingHeroesPipe` in the `*ngFor` repeater as shown in the following code.
+For this, consider we use the `FlyingHeroesPipe` in the `@for` repeater as shown in the following code.
 The tabs for the example show the following:

 | Files                          | Details |